Asger124/Distributed/Replication/README.md

 - type in following command: go run . -id 2
 - type in following command: go run . -id 3

-Note: servers cannot have the same id
+Note: Servers need to have id set as shown above - other ids than 1,2,3 will not work

 **How to run clients**
 - Ensure that three Servers are running